-Food for Thought and Action: A Food Sovereignty Curriculum
+Food for Thought and Action: A Curriculum

-The Africa Food Prize winner talks about her work with Kenya’s smallholder farmers, and how indigenous crops can be a tool in the battle against food insecurity and climate change
+- The Africa Food Prize winner talks about her work with Kenya’s smallholder farmers, and how indigenous crops can be a tool in the battle against food insecurity and climate change

 - The Gateway is a website that helps people and organizations across BC access up-to-date information and resources.